Bajahaw/Bajahaw/README.md

 - 👀 ♟🎮🔭👽🪐⚛️🔐🌀✈️🌎 ...

 ## About Me
-I'm a computer science student in my first year, learning and exploring.
-Java - C#. chess...
+I'm a computer science student, learning and exploring.
+Java, C#, Web ...

 ## Let's Connect
 I'm always open to collaborating and learning from others.
-If you're interested in discussing programming, chess strategies, or graph theory... feel free to connect with me!
+If you're interested in discussing anything feel free to connect with me!

 Thank you for visiting my repository.
 Happy coding!